rickijen/azure-batch-k8s-jobs/README.md

 - CSharp PL, Linux Bash Script
 Products:
 - Azure Batch, Kubernetes, TESK
-Problem Definition: "Customers wanting to run Genomics sequencing workloads on a public cloud (Azure, AWS, GCP) often want to automate the process of both deploying a stand-alone Kubernetes cluster and deploying a GA4GH compliant TES engine on the cluster.
-The steps involved in running a TES engine on a Kubernetes cluster running on a high capacity VM is often laborious, challenging and error prone.
-This project provides a simple automated solution and address several problems tied to this use case.
-Most importantly, this GitHub project details the steps for provisioning a Kubernetes cluster on Azure Batch Service, a job scheduling and compute management platform that enables running large scale parallel and HPC applications efficiently in the cloud."
+Problem Definition: "Customers usually rely on public cloud infrastructure for running massively parallel HPC workloads such as Genomics sequencers.
+More and more customers are now turning to **Kubernetes** to provide a flexible, reliable, highly available and scalable platform for running HPC workloads.
+To efficiently execute HPC workloads on the cloud, there is a need to automate the steps for a) Provisioning/Decommissioning IaaS VMs of varying compute capacities on public clouds b) Deploying stand-alone Kubernetes clusters on IaaS VMs & c) Deploying GA4GH compliant TES engines on Kubernetes clusters."
 UrlFragment: azure-batch-k8s-jobs
 ---

 # A solution framework for running GA4GH TES Engine on Kubernetes on Azure Batch Service

+This GitHub project
+- Details the steps for provisioning a standalone Kubernetes cluster on Azure Batch Service.
+Azure Batch is a job scheduling and compute management platform that enables running large scale parallel and HPC applications efficiently in the cloud.
-This project provides a skeleton framework/API for deploying TES application workloads on Kubernetes running on Azure Batch Service.
-The framework provides a foundational API layer which customers can easily extend and build upon to meet their unique needs and requirements.
+- Provides a simple framework for deploying and running HPC workloads such as GA4GH TES engines on Azure Batch Service.
+The framework provides an API layer which customers can easily extend and build upon to meet their unique needs and requirements.

 ## Prerequisites